johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-dlp-purview-configuration.md

 ---

-### To uncheck the “Block set domains” box:
+### To uncheck the feature configuration box:

 1. Go to the policy.
 2. Select the **Customization Settings** tab.
 3. Select **Security settings**.
-4. Uncheck the box titled **“Block set domains where Purview in-browser protections doesn’t apply.”**
+4. Uncheck the box titled **“Block use of cloud apps in browsers where Purview in-browser protections doesn’t apply.”**
+5. Click **Save changes**.

 ![Picture3](media/microsoft-edge-dlp-purview-configuration/3.png)